Skip to content

 Can I get financial aid?

 Financial aid is given to students taking at least 6 credits.
 It is important that you apply to financial aid services as soon as you think you will need it to study abroad.
-Learn more information about financial resources.
+If you need to use financial aid during the summer term for one of our faculty-led programs, you will need to ask Student Financial Services how to appropriately disperse your aid as soon as possible.

 Where can I live abroad?